 They may have picked up a virus or disease that has gone untreated in the absence of medical assistance.

 They may have dental problems if they have not been able to brush their teeth.

-They may be coming to terms with their experiences, their loss of control, their mortality.
+They may be coming to terms with their experiences, their loss of control or their mortality.

-They might also be suffering the very severe impacts of prolonged loss of sleep, such as difficulty focusing and retaining information, depression or mood swings, and continued poor sleep patterns.
+They might also be suffering the very severe impacts of prolonged loss of sleep or poor sleep patterns, such as difficulty focusing and retaining information, depression or mood swings.

-They might have practical problems resulting from their captivity including financial issues, poor credit ratings or fines from not paying bills or filing taxes in a timely manner.
+They might have practical problems resulting from their captivity including financial issues, poor credit ratings, fines from not paying bills or fines for not filing taxes in a timely manner.